jturn08/open-home-network/README.md

 *Note:* OpenWrt compatibility and the ease of OpenWrt installation varies depending on the model of the Wi-Fi router, so it's a good idea to review the installation instructions and online discussions before deciding to purchase new hardware.

 ### pfSense or OPNsense
 pfSense and OPNsense are advanced open source routing & firewall software that runs on a PC, thin client with extra network adapter hardware or a network appliance.
-It's used only in my Advanced setup, and is not needed in basic or deluxe setups.
+It's used only in my Advanced setup, and is not needed in essential or deluxe setups.

 Both pfSense and OPNsense support a variety of features like
 - Multiple segmented networks to support separate Guest network and separate network for untrusted smarthome and IoT devices